top of page

 Artistic Director

-American pianist Andrew J. Yang, has an active performance career across the Europe, North America, and Asia.
+American pianist, Andrew J. Yang, has an active performance career across the Europe, North America, and Asia.
 Deemed by The San Francisco Examiner as "a prodigy, [running] the emotional gamut from brooding introspection to manic exuberance”, Yang has performed at venues such as Auditorium Marcel Landowski (Paris), Musiikkitalo (Helsinki), Jewish Cultural Center (Krakow), Mozarthaus (Vienna), Hoheikan (Sapporo), Carnegie Hall (New York City), and concert halls in Llanes and Ribadesella (Spain).
 Yang was recently awarded the top prize at the 30th International FLAME Piano Competition in Paris, France (2019).
-He has also received awards from numerous competitions including the International Heida Hermanns Piano Competition, Euregio Piano Award International Competition in Germany, and the Metropolitan International Piano Competition in New York City.
+He has also received awards from numerous competitions including the International Heida Hermanns Piano Competition and the Metropolitan International Piano Competition in New York City.
 In 2018, Yang was awarded a "White Rose" Medal of Honor for musical excellence from President of Finland, Sauli Niinistö.
-Since 2020, Yang has resided in Patreksfjörður, Iceland.
+Since 2020, Yang has resided in Iceland.
+He spent three years teaching at Tónlistarskóli Vesturbyggðar based in Patreksfjörður.
+Yang is currently based in the Reykjavík area where he is on the piano faculty at Tónlistarskólinn í Grafarvogi and Tónskóli Sigursveins.

 _MG_8404.jpg